felixmokross/felixmokross.dev/README.md

 directory in `/src`.
 The file structure there resembles the pages.
 This makes it easy to find page-specific code.

+Files which end in `.server` contain server-only code (cannot be used in components).

 ## System Requirements

 - [Node.js 12.22.0](https://nodejs.org/) or later (as required by Next.js)